 More than 2/3 rd (> 67%) of Indian women feel, there exists inequality at home, between men and women

 So the point is >67% Indian women feel Indian men do not contribute to household chores equally.
 But I wonder why should Indian men equally contribute to household chores at all?
-Don’t they have responsibility of going out, earning and acting as provider and protector of the family?
-Many men in India has to work for sixteen hours a day to make a good earning for the family so that others at home live in peace.
+Don’t they have the responsibility of going out, earning and acting as provider and protector of the family?
+Many men in India have to work for sixteen hours a day to make a good earning for the family so that others at home live in peace.
 Isn’t it asking too much from a man?
 So even if a man does not contribute to any household work can we really blame him?
 Then what are women for?
 What is their contribution in a family?
 They are not supposed to be the bread earner for the family, they are not legally or otherwise bound to be provider and protector as the responsibility lies with men.
 When they are already doing their bit, how the expectation of Indian men helping in household chores arise at all?
 Isn’t it funny or asking too much from a man?

-Rather I wonder when in most of our households we have maids working or electrical gadgets doing most of the household work then how the question of women feeling inequality arises.
+Rather I wonder when in most of our households we have maids working or electrical gadgets doing most of the household work than how the question of women feeling inequality arises.
 Who pays for all these gadgets to do the household work?
 Who pays for the maid?
 Do the women pay or the men?
 If men pay for these amenities then why should they again do work at home just to make women feel comfortable or equal?

 76% Indian men feel laundry is a woman’s job

 So?
-Similarly almost 100% Indian men and women too (barring a few men like MGTOWs) feel being provider and protector is a man’s job.
+Similarly, almost 100% Indian men and women too (barring a few men like MGTOWs) feel being provider and protector is a man’s job.
 I am not sure how will this feeling make any difference?
 Do Indian women wash clothes by their hand nowadays?
-Most of the households have washing machines and women use machine to wash clothes.
+Most of the households have washing machines and women use the machine to wash clothes.
 So what’s the big deal?
 It is actually the machine that does the laundry work and not women, not the modern urban women at least.
 Moreover, all of us need to have some job right?
 We are not here for free lunch.
 Even our constitution talks about duties of citizens apart from their rights.
 Did Ariel researchers forget that?
 What is the responsibility of women in their families then, someone please clarify.

 85% working Indian women feel they have two jobs, one at work and another at home

-Oh that is a BIG number.
+Oh, that is a BIG number.
 But how many of them really DO the laundry job?
 Or they only outsource the work to a maid or a machine?
 Why are cooks and maids in so high demand nowadays and why maids occupy most of the discussions of married women?

 The argument can be that these working women coordinate maid’s job, they oversee what these maids are doing so the household runs smoothly.
-Well I will argue that in many households even men do that and we still don’t know the percentage of men doing that.
+Well, I will argue that in many households even men do that and we still don’t know the percentage of men doing that.

 73% married Indian women feel, a man prioritizes relaxing over helping with household chores

 So what the man is supposed to do after 8-16 long and stressful hours of work.
-Do we expect them work even at home?
+Do we expect them to work even at home?
 Those who feel this is man’s privilege actually forget the hard work these men put in to get the home running.
-They are beaten up, hated, face cutthroat competition, boss’ abuses, colleague’s backstabbing and society’s red eye every time to earn a respectful living for the whole family.
-Women enjoy the fruits of men’s sacrifice in the outside world by living in a peaceful homely atmosphere, in a non competitive environment where there is no tension of quality check of the household work, where there is no tension of competition, where there are lot of rights earned simply because of marriage and where there is no tension of losing one’s job, are women at all in disadvantage for doing household chores?
-This shows us that such surveys are intentionally done to enslave men in a kind of bondage where there is no responsibility defined for women and only the men are burdened with more and more expectations everyday.
+They are beaten up, hated, face cutthroat competition, boss’ abuses, colleague’s backstabbing and society’s red eye every time to earn a respectable living for the whole family.
+Women enjoy the fruits of men’s sacrifice in the outside world by living in a peaceful homely atmosphere, in a non competitive environment where there is no tension of quality check of the household work, where there is no tension of competition, where there are a lot of rights earned simply because of marriage and where there is no tension of losing one’s job, are women at all in disadvantage for doing household chores?
+This shows us that such surveys are intentionally done to enslave men in a kind of bondage where there is no responsibility defined for women and only the men are burdened with more and more expectations every day.

 More than 2/3rd (> 67%) Indian men prefer to watch TV than to do their laundry